openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-A method that is not declared *static* is called an *instance method* or a non-*static* method.
+A method that is not declared *static* is called an *instance method*, or a non-*static* method.

 An instance method is always called with respect to an object, which becomes